 Lentils are an ancient food that has been around since biblical times and they are still a favorite food today.
 It’s no wonder there are so many reasons to love lentils.
-They are a rich source of protein, fiber, iron and folate and are one of the easiest legumes to digest.
+They are a rich source of protein, fiber, iron, and folate and are one of the easiest legumes to digest.
 See Protein and Beyond!
 Why Lentils Pack the Perfect Nutrient Punch for Plant-Based Eaters to learn more about the health benefits of lentils.

 Lentils are super-affordable and are a super-filling choice when Cooking on a Budget.
 Store lentils in the pantry and they last a long time.
 Unlike beans, you don’t have to soak lentils.
 They only take about 15-20 minutes to cook so you can make a delicious dinner quickly.
 To learn more about basic lentil cookery, check out 10 Delicious Ways to Cook with Lentils.

 These little legumes come in a wide variety of types, each with their distinct flavors, textures, and colors.
-There are green, black, red, brown, orange, yellow and gold lentils.
+There are green, black, red, brown, orange, yellow, and gold lentils.
 Lentils have an earthy, meaty flavor that makes them one of the 10 Vegetables that Can Substitute for Meat perfectly.
-Highly versatile, lentils can be eaten hot or cold, as appetizers, salads, soups, main courses and even in desserts.
+Highly versatile, lentils can be eaten hot or cold, as appetizers, salads, soups, main courses, and even in desserts.
 For lots of ideas and recipes, see Lentils Are More Than Just for Soup- Here’s How to Use Them Best.
 If you’re a lentil lover as we are, we have lots more recipes – here are 21 more vegan recipes featuring lentils.

-The combination of lentils and butternut squash give Becky Cotter‘s Red Lentils and Butternut Squash Burgers a completely different texture than bean burgers.
+The combination of lentils and butternut squash gives Becky Cotter‘s Red Lentils and Butternut Squash Burgers a completely different texture than bean burgers.
 They are soft but keep their shape well.
 Cayenne and paprika give the sweet burgers balance and a little kick.

 A one-pot meal with all the protein for the day, Richa Hingle‘s Chickpea Spinach Stew with Lentils and Quinoa is warm and filling.
 It is made with red lentils and tastes great served with flatbread to help scoop it up.